Football in Kosovo

 In 2008, Kosovo declared its independence from Serbia.
 Until 2016, membership in UEFA and FIFA had been denied due to Kosovo's disputed recognition as an independent state.
 However, Kosovo was also not a member of the NF Board, which represents non-FIFA territories, including unrepresented cultural groups and unrecognized states.
 Some football clubs, especially from North Kosovo, refuse to enter the Republic of Kosovo's institutions and continue to be part of the Football Association of Serbia.
-On 3 May 2016, Kosovo became the 55th member of UEFA after a 28-24 vote in their favour, and on 13 May 2016, Kosovo gained FIFA membership after a 141-23 vote in their favour.
+On 3 May 2016, Kosovo became the 55th member of UEFA after a 28–24 vote in their favour, and on 13 May 2016, Kosovo gained FIFA membership after a 141–23 vote in their favour.

+National football team

+1945: Kosovo under Yugoslavia

+On 29 November 1942, Kosovo for the first time in its history played a friendly match as part of the celebrations for the 30th anniversary of the Independence of Albania against Tirana.
+(Note: The alternative name of the Albania national team that was used during this match.)

+1967–1975: First encounters for Kosovo in European football

+On 8 November 1967, Kosovo, for the first time as autonomous province of SFR Yugoslavia, played a friendly match against Yugoslavia and the match ended with a 3–3 home draw.
+For Yugoslavia this match was a pre-preparation before the UEFA Euro 1968 qualifying match against Albania.

+Brotherhood and Unity Tournament

+Eight years after the match against Yugoslavia, Kosovo in 1975 participated for the first and last time in the Brotherhood and Unity Tournament, which was held in Pristina and Prizren, where they won in all four matches of this tournament against Montenegro (2–0), Bosnia and Herzegovina (2–1), Slovenia (2–0) and Macedonia (1–0) and took first place, also its first and sole success under Yugoslavia for Kosovo.